Shellars-Schoolhouse/361-AEREcompTechniques-labs/README.md

 * Lab 8 was partnered, mine is Logan Heying
 * Our class did not do lab 12
 * The point scale per lab is arbitrary, each lab was worth an equal amount in the final grade
 * Pretty please don't just downloand and submit my programs.
-I'm a unique idiot, so if your professor looks at your code they'll easily be able to tell no student of theirs would ever conjour these programs 🙃.
+I'm a unique idiot, so if your professor looks at your code they'll easily be able to tell no student of theirs would ever conjour these atrocities 🙃.

 **Grades Received**